thermondo/django-heroku-connect/docs/error_handling.rst

 *django-heroku-connect* exposes the trigger log tables, which are managed by Heroku Connect, as Django models :class:`.TriggerLog` and :class:`.TriggerLogArchive`.
-There is also :class:`.TriggerLogPermanent` to retain data permanently; however, you need to manage the data in it yourself.
 These models also offer access to database stored procedures provided by Heroku Connect to `fix sync errors`_.

 .. seealso:: :class:`.TriggerLogAbstract` for how to use trigger log models.